chaaz/versio/docs/vcs_levels.md

    if the user doesn't provide it.
 1. The _required_ range are the VCS levels in which the command can operate, and is provided by the command.
 Some commands can only act if they can interact with the VCS system in certain ways.
+The max of the required range is usually the highest value, "Smart".
 1. The _detected_ range is the VCS levels supported by the current working directory.
 Is it in a repo, does the repo have a remote, etc.
+   The min of the detected range is usually the lowest value, "None".

 In the presence of these three ranges, the final VCS level is calculated as the maximum in the intersection of all three ranges.
 For example, if